Webbing

 Webbing is a strong fabric woven as a flat strip or tube of varying width and fibres, often used in place of rope.
 It is a versatile component used in climbing, slacklining, furniture manufacturing, automobile safety, auto racing, towing, parachuting, military apparel, load securing, and many other fields.

-They may be made of hemp, cotton or linen, but also synthetic fibers such as nylon, polypropylene or polyester.
+It may be made of hemp, cotton or linen, but also synthetic fibers such as nylon, polypropylene or polyester.
 Webbing is also made from exceptionally high-strength material, such as Dyneema, and Kevlar.
 Webbing is both light and strong, with breaking strengths readily available in excess of 10000 lbf.

 There are two basic constructions of webbing.
 Flat webbing is a solid weave, with seat belts and most backpack straps being common examples.
 Tubular webbing consists of a flattened tube, and is commonly used in climbing and industrial applications.

 Materials

 Some examples of common webbing materials are: